-If older Rs have problems remembering the year the Head/Wife "Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an F2 note.
+- KL44 A GED ("General Equivalency Diploma") means Head/Wife /"Wife" took an exam to earn a diploma that is the equivalent of a high school diploma.
+If older Rs have problems remembering the year the Head/Wife /"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an F2 note. - KL46 Record the number of grades Head/Wife /"Wife" finished.